mongodb/docs/source/reference/glossary.rst

       .. seealso:: ":ref:`Replica Set Failover <replica-set-failover>`."

    data-center awareness
-      A property that allows nodes in a system to be addressed based upon their location.
+      A property that allows clients to address nodes in a system to based upon their location.

       :term:`Replica sets <replica set>` implement data-center